BenjosBourge/RoboticArmsCDF/README.md

 # Neural Engine

-Welcome to **Neural Engine** — a modular testing environment for experimenting with neural networks and optimization algorithms.
+Welcome to **Neural Engine**: a little environment for experimenting with neural networks and optimization algorithms.

 ## Overview